 LIVELY – OK this is not a type of food but a lot of people want to know where they can go for a fun, lively, upscale night with good people watching and great cocktails.
 I suggest Novikov or Mews of Mayfair.

 UNIQUE EUROPEAN – If you are looking to dine in a unique, upscale setting, try Beach Blanket Babylon or Chiltern Firehouse.
-The front bar area of BBB looks like a proper British restaurant, but the back dinning area looks and feels likes a cave!
+The front bar area of BBB looks like a proper British restaurant, but the back dining area looks and feels likes a cave!
 Located in an ex-firehouse-turned-designer hotel, and a favorite among celebrities, Chiltern Firehouse is one of the hardest places to get a reservation in London so try to book way in advance.

 THAI – For great Thai, try Churchill Arms in Kensington.
 You can’t visit London without seeing this famous pub so you can satisfy your Thai craving and snap some great travel photos at the same time!